iwishiwasaneagle/proportional_navigation/README.md

 ## Explanation on notation

-From the below figure, it is clear that we are using velocity/heading model for each body.
+From the below figure, it is clear that we are using velocity/heading model for each body (`proportional_navigation.HeadingVelocity(psi,x,y,V)`).
 Such that V is the magnitude of velocity, psi is heading relative to world x-axis, and x and y of the body is relative to the world axes.
+However,`proportional_navigation.GlobalVelocity(x,y,xd,yd)` also exists for convenience.

 ![Axes](images/axes.png)